Alcohol price rise: How much will alcohol, including beer and wine, cost in Scotland under new MUP rate?

 - Cider 7.5% 1000ml bottle: £4.88, currently £3.75

-Minimum unit pricing is separate to alcohol duty rates, which are a reserved matter and are set by the UK Government.
-Minimum unit pricing only applies in Scotland, meaning the cheapest products in Scotland are much more expensive than those in England.
+Minimum unit pricing is separate to alcohol duty rates, which are a reserved matter and are set by the UK government.
+MUP only applies in Scotland, meaning the cheapest products in Scotland are much more expensive than those in England.

-Due to the cost of higher quality drinks such as wine and whisky, MUP tends to have little effect on price, but cheap cider and beer now cost much more in Scotland than in the rest of the UK.
+Due to the cost of higher-quality drinks such as wine and whisky, MUP tends to have little effect on price.
+However, cheap cider and beer now cost much more in Scotland than in the rest of the UK.
 As a result, products such as three-litre bottles of high strength cider have largely disappeared in Scottish supermarkets, and been replaced with smaller containers, but oversized bottles can still be found in English shops.

 The Scottish Government had previously consulted on increasing the MUP to 65p.
 At the time, Elena Whitham, the minister for drugs and alcohol policy, said: “The recent rise in alcohol-specific deaths highlights the need for more to be done to tackle alcohol-related harm.